Rita Wong: Wong and the environment

 Wong's poetry often addresses her relationship with land and local watersheds.
 Her poems show a close connection with nature and a support for local product, while expressing distaste for genetically modified foods.
 In forage, her poem 'the girl who ate rice almost every day' encourages the reader to look up Monsanto in the US patent database, and see how many patents there are for genetically modified foods, including the type of foods affected.
 There is also a poem, 'canola queasy' dedicated to Percy Schmeiser, the Saskatchewan farmer sued by Monsanto because he intentionally propagated genetically engineered canola that had blown into his fields.
 Her work challenges the reader to think about how they affect their environment.
 For instance, in 'sort by day burn by night' Wong brings attention to Guiyu village, a small village in China whose main profit comes from disassembling circuit boards, usually with a sharp rock because they cannot afford a hammer.
-When asked about her own computer use Wong notes, "as someone who relies heavily on computers, I am implicated in the degradation and eventual destruction of ecosystems (mining for coltan)", but writes to try to "reconcile [her] intent (to work toward peace and social justice) with [her] consumption patterns as a citizen in North America".
+When asked about her own computer use, Wong notes, "as someone who relies heavily on computers, I am implicated in the degradation and eventual destruction of ecosystems (mining for coltan)", but writes to try to "reconcile [her] intent (to work toward peace and social justice) with [her] consumption patterns as a citizen in North America".

 Wong's prose shares her experiences with watersheds in locations such as the Salish Sea, the Peace Valley, Wet'suwet'en territory, and the Athabasca Rivershed.

+On 16 August 2019, Wong was sentenced to 28 days in jail for breaking an injunction after a peaceful protest against the Trans Mountain Pipeline, owned by the Canadian government.
+After her release, having suffered the most severe punishment handed out for these protests at that time, Amnesty International commented that it was an example of criminalization of peaceful protest.